 He has also been a strong advocate reminding Scotland of its international aid obligations, and it was a matter of great pride that the SNP-led Scottish Government gave Pakistan £1.2m during the tragic floods of 2010.

 In addition, Humza is involved in various inter-faith initiatives and was one of the organisers of the historic Scotland United against terror rally after the Glasgow Airport attacks in 2007.
-Humza has also been involved in a range of other activities such as volunteering in a Glasgow based community radio station over the last 12 years, youth mentoring and producing and distributing food packs for asylum seekers and refugees in Glasgow.
+Humza has also been involved in a range of other activities such as volunteering in a Glasgow based community radio station, youth mentoring and producing and distributing food packs for asylum seekers and refugees in Glasgow.

 Humza is an Alumni of the US State Department's prestigious IVLP (international visitor leadership programme).
 In December 2009, Humza was presented the Political Force of the Future Award at Glasgow City Chambers as part of the Young Scottish Minority Ethnic Awards.
 Humza was also named as one of “The Ones to Watch” by the Scotland on Sunday newspaper.

 He described the September 11 attacks as the 'day that changed the world and for me' when he was 16 years old.
 Prior to the attack, Humza Yousaf was close to two pupils whom he sat next to in his registration class, but after the attack in New York, he claims that they asked him questions such as, 'Why do Muslims hate America?'
 He was awarded the 'Future Force of Politics' at the Young Scottish Minority Ethnic Awards in 2009, which was presented to him in Glasgow City Chambers.